dromniscience/nccl-code-reading/nccl-overview.md

 ncclGroupEnd();
 ```

+> **Note:** You may wonder what happens if we use multiple streams in an NCCL group.
+Since, if possible, NCCL will fuse multiple calls into one kernel, shouldn't only one stream execute it?
+We will mention in [09-p2p-functions](09-p2p-functions.md) that NCCL launches all work to the first stream in a group call.
+NCCL internally enforces a stream dependency of all involved streams before the NCCL kernel starts and blocks them until the NCCL kernel completes.
+It will behave as if the NCCL group operation was posted on every stream.
+You can also see an explanation [here](https://docs.nvidia.com/deeplearning/nccl/user-guide/docs/usage/streams.html#mixing-multiple-streams-within-the-same-ncclgroupstart-end-group).

 **NCCL group calls only work for NCCL functions.** You should only put CUDA calls that change the current thread's working context (e.g., `cudaSetDevice()`) in the group calls, as their effect is immediately resolved in subsequent NCCL calls.
 However, you should not put CUDA calls that involve kernel launch in a group call since they are issued immediately rather than being batched until `ncclGroupEnd()` is called.

 ## NCCL Initialization: An Overview